tgarr/flying-berry/src/include/steamcontroller/README.md

 This is a copy of https://github.com/kolrabi/steamcontroller, a C library for accessing the Steam Controller without the Steam SDK or Steam, developed by Björn Paetzel.

-I removed the C# files, and compile the library using my own Makefile.
+I removed the C# files, and commented some lines that were printing warnings.
+Furthermore, I compile the library using my own Makefile.

 # Steam Controller Library